Frequently Asked Questions

 • Community Solar for Your Home and BusinessExpanding access and the opportunity to participate in community solar projects for all New Yorkers

-NY-Sun is a major component of Governor Andrew M. Cuomo’s Reforming the Energy Vision (REV), which aims to create a cleaner, more resilient, and affordable energy system for all New Yorkers.
+NY-Sun is a major component of Governor Andrew M. Cuomo’s Reforming the Energy Vision (REV)Link opens in new window - close new window to return to this page., which aims to create a cleaner, more resilient, and affordable energy system for all New Yorkers.

 Ready to Go New York Solar?

-Whether you’re a homeownerbusiness owner, or government official, NY-Sun can help you decide if solar is right for you.
+Whether you’re a homeownerbusiness owner, or government official, NY-Solar Power can help you decide if solar is right for you.

 How to Go New York Solar